kiasaki/editing/README.md

 # ry

-_A simple modal text editor, written in Go, scriptable in Lua_
+_A simple modal text editor, written in Go_

+or

+_This is my editor.
+There are many like it, but this one is mine._

 ### installing